 Explains what antipsychotics are used for, how the medication works, possible side effects and information about withdrawal.

-You should try to avoid these drugs if you:
+You should avoid these drugs if you:

-This information was published in 2016.
-We will revise it in 2019.
+This information was published in September 2020.
+We will revise it in 2023.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+Want to reproduce content from this page?
+See our page on permissions and licensing.